 “I’m lucky in that our consumers are passionate about the sport and the products I work on,” said Smith.
 “A soccer ball is not just a piece of equipment to them.
 Middle-aged men, way beyond their prime, see a new Nike ball and become boys again.
 Kids who play barefoot because they can’t afford shoes kick around a Nike ball and get to be Ronaldinho for a moment.
 I’m proud that what I do makes people happy.
 I know most of that is because they really love soccer, but I hope I have a little bit to do with it.

 Smith joined the Nike family in 2000 after a series of interviews with contacts representing different groups within the company.
 An avid soccer player his entire life, he understands the needs of his target consumers.
-In 2006, he designed the Total 90 Aerow II, which has been the primary on-pitch ball since then for most of the professional leagues in Europe and around the world.

 “CCS made me work, and I learned that it didn’t really bother me,” said Smith.
 “To this day, when my back is up against the wall, I know I can put in the effort and produce results.
 That gives me a lot of confidence.”